-Narva is the easternmost point of the European Union and the only location in Estonia that offers an unobstructed view of Estonia’s neighbour Russia.
+Narva is the only location in Estonia that offers an unobstructed view of Estonia’s neighbour Russia.

 If it was not for the River Narva, the former occupying power would be even closer.